Some days make it abundantly clear that I can’t do it all, leaving me on my knees praying to God for help.

 -1 Thessalonians 5:11

-God gives us the body of Christ.
-God gave us the gift of fellowship so we can be mutually encouraged by one another.
+God also gives us the body of Christ.
+He gave us the gift of fellowship so we can be mutually encouraged by one another.
 Throughout scripture, we see people of high calling given help and support of other people.
 God gave Moses his brother Aaron (Exodus 6, 17) and his father-in-law(Exodus 18) to help him.
 Paul lists many who served alongside him in Romans 16.
 There are many more examples in scripture.

 I’m meant to work in community with others.
 This is true of motherhood.
 It is true of all roles we fill as women.
 My current schedule feels overwhelming and this tells me I need help – from family, friends and God.
 Today, God helped me remember what He says about my weakness.
 After evaluating our schedule with my husband, I submitted my plans to God, and spent some time lining up some help.